-Product development expenses mainly consist of salary and benefits expenses, depreciation and amortization expenses, facilities expenses, content and license expenses and technical service fees.
-These expense are incurred for the enhancement and maintenance of our Internet platforms as well as our products and services, including the development costs of online games prior to the establishment of technological feasibility and maintenance costs after the online games are available for marketing.
+Product development expenses mainly consist of salary and benefits expenses, content and license expenses, technical service fees, depreciation and amortization expenses, share-based compensation, and facilities expenses.
+These expenses are incurred for the enhancement and maintenance of our Internet platforms as well as for our products and services, including the development costs of online games prior to the establishment of technological feasibility and maintenance costs after the online games are available for marketing.